Sanelisiwe2/Hello/readme.txt

-# Hello
+#Hello to

-Another Repository
+Another repository

-Hi everyone..!

-This is my first time in everything happening around here..!
+This is my first time in everything happening around here..

-I'm Sanelisiwe Mtsewu from South Africa...